au494845/TML/README.md

 - Other sensors may be added if the project requires so

 Inital ideas for the project are:
-- Register if someone is knocking on the front door, using audio and possibly acceleration sensor.
+- Door-knock detection.
+Register if someone is knocking on the front door, using audio and possibly acceleration sensor.
 The solution can then send an email as notification.

-- Detect human prescense in a room using audio to detect breathing